kevlarr/sebec-theme/README.md

 ## Palette

-This theme is inspired by [Nord](https://www.nordtheme.com/), in particular the Polar Night and Aurora swatches, with the palette extended in a way that similarly finds inspiration in nature.

 The palette is comprised of:

 - **Sky**: Two 8-color ranges meant for use as the primary background & foreground colors